RIP21/CRA-components-development/README.md

 npm run release
 ```

-Also you can run `build, test, test:coverage,
-(stylelint, eslint, prettier) -> stylecheck, demo:start / build` for your
+Also you can run `build, (stylelint, eslint, prettier) -> stylecheck, demo:start / build` for your
 amazing landing page for your component lib and other commands
 which are pretty descriptive but just a part of the release/build process :)